SJV-S/OpenCelerator/README.md

 #### Mac

-Run one of these commands: Open the Terminal.
+Run one of these commands.
+Open the Terminal.
 Paste command.
 Press enter.

 _Apple Silicon_
 ```